core-wg/oscore/draft-ietf-core-object-security.md

 - the Payload of original CoAP message, if present, and in that case prefixed by the one-byte Payload Marker (0xff).

+NOTE: The plaintext contains all CoAP data that needs to be encrypted end-to-end between the endpoints.

 ~~~~~~~~~~~
  0                   1                   2                   3
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1